Build instructions in README

 On UNIX-like systems, use the GNU configure script.
 Run the following commands from the top directory (containing this file) to configure, build and install the library and utility: $ ./configure $ make $ sudo make install If you downloaded the source code from the subversion repository, you won't have a configure script.
 Run 'make config' to generate it and see the section "Hacking" below.

-#5 Updated by Robin Mills 9 months ago
+#5 Updated by Robin Mills over 2 years ago

 - Target version set to 0.26